De Havilland Canada DHC-5 Buffalo: Quiet Short-Haul Research Aircraft

 In the late 1970s and early 1980s, NASA used another C-8A Buffalo in the Quiet Short-Haul Research Aircraft program.

 Boeing designed and installed an experimental swept, supercritical wing incorporating a boundary layer control system.
 Instead of the standard engines, this aircraft was powered by four prototype Avco Lycoming YF102 high-bypass turbofan engines (originally from the Northrop YA-9 program) mounted above the wing to take advantage of the Coandă effect.
 In 1980, this aircraft participated in carrier trials aboard USS Kitty Hawk, demonstrating STOL performance without the use of catapults or arrestor gear.

 The aircraft is currently stored at NASA's Ames Research Center in Mountain View, California.
+It was put up for auction in December 2023.

 Air Cushion Landing System Aircraft

 After demonstrations by Bell aircraft using a Lake LA-4 fitted with an Air Cushion Landing Gear, the USAF and the Canadian Government wished to further explore the applications of the ACLS.
 They did so by retrofitting a similar system to a C-8A Buffalo.
 The air cushion system was inflated by two underwing air supply packages consisting of PT6F-70 turbofans powering two-stage axial flow fans.
 The aircraft also had underwing combination floats/skids.